connxio/docs/docs/integrations/transformation/code-components.md

 #### Step 4

-Add whatever NuGet packages you want to your Code Component and add whatever code you need.
-Remember that Code Components do not support external calls.
+Add the NuGet packages and code you need.
+Code Components do not support external calls.

 #### Step 5

 Build the project and zip the result.
-The whole bin folder, usually located at `"../MyCodeComponentSolution\MyCodeComponentProject\bin\Debug\net8.0"`, should be compressed into the zip.
-Note that its _just_ the bottom level contents (the files) and not the `"net8.0"` folder itself that should be included.

-> Note: If you want to check that the archive is made correctly you can confirm that when unzipped the archive unzips all the files into the folder its placed in.
+Compress the contents of the output folder (usually `"../MyCodeComponentSolution\MyCodeComponentProject\bin\Debug\net10.0"`), not the `"net10.0"` folder itself.

+> Note: Verify the archive by unzipping it.
+Files should extract directly into the destination folder.

-Name the zip whatever you want as long as it has the .zip file extension.
+Name the archive as needed, as long as it has the `.zip` extension.

 #### Step 6

-When the code component is zipped and ready for testing, you upload it exactly as described in the [Uploading your component](#uploading-your-component) section.
-The upload dialog and drag-and-drop both support .dll and .zip files and will recognize which type you are uploading based on the filetype.
+When the component is ready, upload it as described in [Uploading your component](#uploading-your-component).
+The upload dialog supports both `.dll` and `.zip` and detects type from file extension.

 > Note: Other compressed filetypes like .rar or .7z are not supported at this time.

 #### Step 7

-Before confirming the upload check that the code component has the Zip tag added to it at the top, below the name.

-Also remember to fill in the `DLL file name` field after selecting your file.
-This field should point to the main .dll file in your zip (the file used as the main .dll in standard Code Components).
-Use the whole filename e.g. `MyCodeComponent.dll`
+Fill in `DLL file name` after selecting your file.
+It must point to the main DLL inside the zip, for example `MyCodeComponent.dll`.

 #### Step 8

-You are now ready to use the Zip Code Component.
+You are now ready to use the Zip Component.

-We are looking into simplifying the process by offering a ready made project inside Visual Studio, but this is currently not implemented.

-If you don't need any special NuGets outside the ones supported by the Standard Code Component, we recommend using the Standard version.
-It's still faster and easier for CX to handle.
-Only use Zip Components when you need the NuGet functionality.

 ## Termination

-You can terminate a message by throwing a 'TransformationTerminatedException' from you transformation code component.
-This works for splitting and batching also.
-The exception implementation looks like this:
+You can terminate a message by throwing `TransformationTerminatedException` from your transformation code component.
+This also works for splitting and batching variants.

 ```csharp
 public class TransformationTerminatedException : Exception